sequelize/sequelize/docs/index.md

 You are currently looking at the **Tutorials and Guides** for Sequelize.
 You might also be interested in the [API Reference](identifiers.html).

+If you want to see some examples of Sequelize and Express, go check out our [sequelize/express-example](https://github.com/sequelize/express-example) repo.

 ## Rapid Development Options

 Sequelize and its library ecosystem accelerates development and integration with new and existing SQL databases.